Can You Have A Winter Wedding Outside?

-Well it is December and that time of year is upon us again when many people shut themselves indoors under fleecy blankets, wearing their onesies, away from the chill outside probably watching Strictly or X Factor!
-On the other hand there are those festive fellows who embrace the open log fires, woolly hats and gloves and celebrate with the best of them either at the winter markets or the local ale house.
+Well it is December and that time of year is upon us again when many people shut themselves indoors under fleecy blankets, wearing their onesies, away from the chill outside probably watching Strictly!
+On the other hand there are those festive fellows who embrace the open log fires, celebrate with the best of them at the winter markets and love the idea of a winter wedding.

 As many in the outdoor wedding industry will agree this time of year does slow down compared with the summer months as the uncertain English weather can be a potential worry to our newly engaged couples.
 However I am here to tell you exactly how amazing your outdoor winter wedding could really be.